Open-Encrypt/open-encrypt-web/README.md

 **Python**:

-Scripts are executed directly using `escapeshellcmd` and `shell_exec`.
+Python scripts are executed directly using `shell_exec`.
 Output is printed and passed back as a string.